Karat Purity Calculator (Tola, Masha, Ratti) — 24K, 22K, 21K, 18K

 Frequently asked questions

-How do I convert masha and ratti to a single karat-purity number?
+How do I convert masha and ratti to a single tola figure before applying karat?

-Why does my Pakistani 22K ring weigh slightly less in pure gold than my Indian 22K ring of the same gross tola?
+Why might my Pakistani 22K ring yield slightly less pure gold than an Indian 22K ring of identical gross tola?

-Both are 91.67% pure by mass, so the pure-gold weight per tola is identical.
-Differences come from refining loss, hallmark tolerance (916 actually permits 91.5-92%), and shopkeepers occasionally selling 22K stamped as 916 that is closer to 21.5K.
-The calculator assumes the stamped karat is accurate.
+Both are theoretically 91.67% pure, so the pure-gold content per tola is identical.
+Real-world differences come from hallmark tolerance (916 permits 91.5–92%), refining process loss (0.5–1%), and occasional under-purity pieces stamped 22K.
+The calculator assumes the stamped karat is accurate — always request an assay if in doubt.